HuMengXue0104/MVAD/README.md

 MVAD is the first general-purpose dataset specifically designed for detecting AI-generated multimodal video-audio content.https://www.arxiv.org/abs/2512.00336
 ![](imgs/stastics.png)
 ## MVAD Dataset Download
-We are currently conducting data screening and cleaning.
-Once this process is completed, we will republish the dataset and update the related content accordingly.
+The previously released dataset has certain copyright issues, and we recommend discontinuing the use of the old version.
+We are currently accelerating the data screening and cleaning process, which is expected to be completed within two weeks.
+Once finished, we will release a new version of the dataset with higher quality and the most advanced audio and video content available.
 ## :file_folder: Dataset Overview
 ### Statistics of  multimodal video-audio data in the MVAD dataset:
 Reflecting the diversity of multimodal video-audio content in real-world scenarios, MVAD spans two visual domains (realistic and anime-style) and covers four primary categories: humans, animals, objects, and scenes.
 The dataset incorporates three video-audio forgery types and four modality combinations (fake-fake, fake-real, real-fake, real-real).
 As shown in Table, MVAD contains 205,758 multimodal video-audio samples generated using over 20 distinct methods, including 104,578 forged and 101,000 authentic samples.
 Following conventional dataset design principles , MVAD maintains a 1:1 ratio between forged and authentic samples.
 The distribution across modality combinations is as follows: fake-fake (62,178 samples), real-fake (31,880), fake-real (10,700), and real-real (101,000).